 - Large Ham: It fits the Mad Scientist portrayal.

-- Mad Alchemist: During the battle of Blackwater, he's laughing his arse off.
+- Mad Scientist: During the Battle of Blackwater, he's laughing his arse off.

 - Pride: He's extremely proud of his Order and his wildfire, and becomes highly offended when he's given less than his due.

-- Pyromaniac: A little too enthusiastic about the properties of wildfire.
-For good measure, when the wildfire's finally used during the siege at King's Landing, while everyone else is staring at the the resulting explosion in horror and amazement (except Joffrey), Hallyne is grinning and giggling to himself.
+- Pyromaniac: Hallyne is a little too enthusiastic about the properties of wildfire.
+For good measure, when the wildfire's finally used during the siege at King's Landing, while everyone else is staring at the resulting explosion in horror and amazement (except Joffrey), Hallyne is grinning and giggling to himself.

-- Wizard Beard: Grows quite an impressive one.
+- Wizard Beard: He grows quite an impressive one.